imranhsayed/graphql-workshop/README.md

 ## Details :scroll:

-1. :arrow_right: We have set up our backend server in node and express app ( `localhost:5000/graphql` ) in `server.js`.
+1. :arrow_right: We will use [wp-graphql](https://github.com/wp-graphql/wp-graphql) WordPress plugin that brings the power of GraphQL to WordPress and creates a single endpoint for us at `http://your-wordpress-site.com/graphql` for all our queries
+2. :arrow_right: We will use [wp-graphiql](https://github.com/wp-graphql/wp-graphiql) WordPress plugin that gives us a GraphiQL playground avaiable from your WordPress Dashboard.
 2. :arrow_right: React application is set up using [create-react-app](https://github.com/facebook/create-react-app) ( that runs webpack-dev-server for the frontend on `localhost:3000` )
-3. :arrow_right: The schema and graphQl queries are created in `schema.js`
-4. :arrow_right: We have used [wp-graphql](https://github.com/wp-graphql/wp-graphql) WordPress plugin that brings the power of GraphQL to WordPress.
-5. :arrow_right: GraphiQL playground is available on `localhost:5000/graphql`.
 6. :arrow_right: We have used Apollo Client to build UI in React that fetches data from GraphQL.
 Apollo client help us create a query and binds our React component with the query, so that when component renders, and handles any queries to GraphQl server and return the results.
-7. :arrow_right: We import `<Apolloclient>` from `apollo-boost` and create a new object called `client` and pass the url for our GraphQL endpoint into this object.
+7. :arrow_right: We import `Apolloclient` from `apollo-boost` and create a new object called `client` and pass the url `http://your-wordpress-site.com/graphql` for our GraphQL endpoint into this object.
 8. :arrow_right: We wrap our main React Component `<AppoloProvider>` and apollo `client` is then passed to these components, so that the results of your query can be passed to your components.
 9. :arrow_right: The `graphql-tag` ( graphQl query parsing utility ) is installed and `gpl` is imported from it.
 The `gpl` parses GraphQL query strings into the standard GraphQL AST.
-10. :arrow_right: Use `gpl` to query the data in front react app, from the schema we have create in our node application in backend.
+10. :arrow_right: Use `gpl` to query the data in front react app, from the endpoint created by `wp-graphql` plugin on WordPress.
 11. :arrow_right: We import `graphql` from `react-apollo` to bind apollo to react like so `export default graphql( yourQuery )( YourComponent )` This will make the query results available in props of the component.
 12. :arrow_right: We have displayed all the data received as response of the query on home page( `Home.js` ).